 If you happen to have a problem getting Cree or Home Depot to notice your claim, email us.

+Dimming performance is the only thing that sets the bulb apart.
 Although it dimmed nicely with all switches in terms of brightness adjustment, during our tests it emitted a loud humming that was clearly audible from several feet away — even when the switch was on full brightness.

 While this effect may not occur for everyone (Wirecutter editor Jacqui Cheng does not observe a buzzing noise with the SlimStyle bulbs when they’re on her kitchen’s dimmer switch), it’s something to keep in mind if you’re debating between several LED options.

 The packaging says that the bulb can be used in any orientation and in a completely enclosed fixture—even damp locations—and specifies a temperature range from -20 °C to 45 °C. Not only does it claim an operating lifetime of 25,000 hours, it warranties the bulb for the lifetime of the owner “that shall be free from defects in material and workmanship for as long as the original purchaser owns the Product.”

 However, what is a dealbreaker is that, as mentioned above, the bulb has a problem with dimmer switch compatibility.
 With a standard old-fashioned TRIAC dimmer switch as well as the more modern Maestro dimmer, the bulb flickers during dimming.
 When a bulb such as the Cree is available without the drawback of weight and poor dimming, why settle for less?

 However, if your bulb needs to go into a totally enclosed fixture and if temperature is a concern but dimming isn’t, you may want to consider the Switch.